Browse

 Overview

-The Million Optical Radio/X-ray Associations (MORX) catalog combines all of the largest published optical, radio, and X-ray sky catalogs to find probable radio/X-ray associations with optical objects, plus double radio lobes, using uniform processing against all input data.
-This catalog contains 3,101,306 optical objects.
-Each object is displayed with J2000 astrometry, optical and radio/X-ray identifiers, red and blue photometry, and the calculated probabilities and optical field solutions for the associations.
+The Millions of Optical Radio/X-ray Associations (MORX) catalog combines all of the largest published optical, radio, and X-ray sky catalogs to find probable radio/X-ray associations with optical objects, plus double radio lobes, using uniform processing against all input data.
+This catalog contains 3,115,575 optical objects.
+Each object has optical coordinates (of the epoch of its photometry), its original name (if any), object class, red and blue optical magnitudes, PSF class, redshift (if any), the citations for the name and redshift, and the likelihoods of the radio/X-ray associations and that the object (if unclassified) should be a QSO, galaxy, or star.
+Each object may have up to four X-ray identifiers, up to five radio identifiers, and up to two double radio lobe identifiers.

 MORX is a compendium of optical objects which are calculated as being associated with Chandra, XMM-Newton, Swift, or ROSAT X-ray sources, or with NVSS, FIRST, VLASS, LoTSS, RACS, or SUMSS radio sources or double radio lobes.
 All have likelihoods in the range of 40-100% confidence in their associations.
 The counts of the associations for this main sample are as follows: